marcoverl/CVUserGuide/source/ManagingImages.rst

 These images are registered in an Image Management Service, in our case provided by the **Glance** OpenStack component.

+There are several types of images:

+* **Public images**

+  These are images provided by the CloudVeneto administrators.
+They are visible to all users.

+* **Private images**

+  A private image is owned by a specific project and cannot be viewed or used by other projects.

+* **Shared images**

+  A shared image is a private image that can be viewed/used by specific other projects that the image owner adds as "members" to the image.

+* **Community images**

+  A community image is an image uploaded by a project, and such project
+  wants other projects use such image, but isn't interested in maintaining a relationship with these tenants by making them image members.

 Public Images
 -------------
 .. _publicimages:

-Some images in the CloudVeneto are provided by the Cloud administrators.
+Public images are provided by the CloudVeneto administrators.
-These images are public, and visible to all users.
+These images are visible to all users.
 They appear with **Visibility** equal to **Public** in the **Compute** |rarr| **Images** menu.